RedPitaya/Documentation/quickStart/connect/connect.rst

 .. note::

-   ``xxxxxx``is the last 6 characters from the MAC address of your Red Pitaya board.
+   ``xxxxxx`` are the last 6 characters from the MAC address of your Red Pitaya board.
    The MAC address is written on the Ethernet connector.

 .. figure:: connect-2.png